ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 }
 ```

 ## The Component API

-Now that we covered the Pipeline's API, let's have a look at what it takes for a Python class to be treated as a pipeline component.
+Now that we covered the Pipeline's API, let's have a look at what it takes for a Python class to be treated as a Canals' Component.

 You are going to need:

 - **A `@component` decorator**.
 All component classes must be decorated with the `@component` decorator.
-This allows a pipeline to discover and validate them.
+This allows Canals to discover and validate them.

 - **A `run()` method**.
 This is the method where the main functionality of the component should be carried out.
 It's invoked by `Pipeline.run()` and has a few constraints, which we will describe later.

-- **A `@component.output_types()` decorator for the `run()` method**.
-This allows the pipeline to validate the connections between components.

 - Optionally, **a `warm_up()` method**.
 It can be used to defer the loading of a heavy resource (think a local LLM or an embedding model) to the warm-up stage that occurs right before the first execution of the pipeline.
 Components that use `warm_up()` can be added to a Pipeline and connected before the heavy operations are carried out.
-In this way, the validation that a `Pipeline` performs can happen before resources are wasted.
+In this way, the validation that Canals performs at that stage can happen before resources are wasted.

-To summarize, a minimal component can look like this:
+To summarize, a minimal Canals component can look like this:

 ```python
 from canals import component